 - The Diversity emphasis requirement includes gender, race, class, ethnicity or non-western studies.
 It may be "double-dipped" with approved social science, traditions & cultures, or fine arts/literature course

-- Minimum grade of C in prerequisite courses, grades of B or higher STRONGLY preferred
+- Grades of C or better are required in prerequisite courses; grades of B or higher strongly preferred

-You must have two recommenders who have agreed to provide an online recommendation and letter submitted online via PharmCAS.
-A hand-delivered letter will not be accepted.
+You must have two recommendations submitted online via PharmCAS.
+Recommendations submitted by any other means, e.g., email, express mail, postal mail, are not accepted.
 Your recommenders should be people you have worked for, volunteered with under their supervision, or professors.
 You have the option of naming a third recommender in case one of your preferred two is not able to complete his/her recommendation on time.